-There are different types of customer due diligence.
-CDD is the process of identifying your customers and checking they are whom they say they are.
+There are different types of customer due diligence or CDD.
+CDD is the process of identifying your customers and checking who they say they are.
 In practice, this means obtaining a customer’s name, photograph on an official document that confirms their identity and residential address, and date of birth.

 There are three levels of customer due diligence: standard, simplified, and enhanced.
 The level of customer due diligence that needs to be applied is derived from a customer’s risk score, which should be calculated when onboarding a customer and during the ongoing due diligence process.